Respond to your Financial Aid Award Notice

 The legal disclaimer that details your responsibilities as a graduate/professional student receiving financial aid

-Details what to expect upon submitting your eFAAN
+Details on what to expect after responding to your Financial Aid Award.

 What can cause your awards to change?
 What should you do, if your awards change?